- 100Gb Diskspace

 GoDaddy has one of the most comprehensive payment acceptance plans in the business — it’s arranged by country.

 All major credit cards, PayPal, Skrill, ISC, GoDaddy Gift Cards, Good As Gold, Discover Network, JCB, Diners Club International, AstroPay Cards, pretty much any national currency you can think of, they make it easy to get paid.

 Can I migrate my Cpanel site to GoDaddy?

 Yes.
 If you want to migrate your site hosted by another company to GoDaddy, you can use cPanel’s backup features.
 This will move your website, its databases, as well as the email accounts you have set up on cPanel.

 If I transfer my site to GoDaddy, does that mess up my email?

-Can I host CMS software like WordPress, Joomla, Drupal and all that on GoDaddy?
+Can I host CMS software like WordPress, Joomla, or Drupal on GoDaddy?

 Yes, GoDaddy hosts all major CMS products — and pretty much most of the others, too.

-I’m not techie, do I need to know any programming or anything?
+Do I need to know any programming or anything to use GoDaddy?